pedroalvesbatista/singularity-admindocs/configfiles.rst

     $ sudo apptainer capability add --user pinger CAP_NET_RAW

-This means the user ``pinger`` has just been granted permissions (through Linux capabilities) to open raw sockets within Singularity containers.
+This means the user ``pinger`` has just been granted permissions (through Linux capabilities) to open raw sockets within Apptainer containers.

 We can check that this change is in effect with the ``capability list`` command.